-The Smokefree Action Coalition recognises that the NHS has a pivotal role to play in creating the UK’s first smokefree generation.
+The NHS has a pivotal role to play in creating a Smokefree 2030.

 This has been recognised by the Government and the NHS, with a number of smokefree objectives being set for the health service in recent years through the Tobacco Control Plan for England and the NHS Long Term Plan.